-THE BOOTHAM GCSE CURRICULUM - 2023
+THE BOOTHAM GCSE CURRICULUM - 2024

-At Bootham, students are encouraged to be adventurous and challenging in their search for knowledge, develop a thirst for learning, enjoy learning for its own sake and continue learning after they leave school.
+At Bootham, students are encouraged to be adventurous and challenging in their search for knowledge, to develop a thirst for learning, enjoy learning for its own sake and continue learning after they leave school.

 The aim at Bootham during the Senior years is to provide both depth and breadth; students will study their academic subjects plus a wealth of curricular enrichment opportunities.
 We offer a curriculum which stimulates different styles of learning, affording students a range of experiences through which they can learn, make progress and be successful.
-We want our students to gain qualifications of recognised academic value and rigour and which give all students experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative exploration; we want them to achieve qualifications at the highest level of which they are capable; we want them, too, to learn about spiritual, moral and cultural matters.
+We want our students to gain qualifications of recognised academic value and rigour which give all students experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative exploration; we want them to achieve qualifications at the highest level of which they are capable; we also want them to learn about spiritual, moral and cultural matters.
 Our aim is that students leaving Bootham will be articulate, confident, grounded, and comfortable with themselves.
-We aim to develop creative, independent, skilled and collaborative learners with the required skill set for A Level, university, the working world and beyond.
+We aim to develop creative, independent, skilled and collaborative learners with the required skill set for A Level, Further or Higher Education, the working world and beyond.

 The academic courses at Bootham broadly follow the National Curriculum (students will, for example, acquire speaking, listening, literacy and numeracy skills) but the school is free to modify this and does so to produce a programme which best suits our students.
 Being a Quaker school, the care and nurture of the individual is seen as a high priority.
 This philosophy means that classes are small, classrooms are positive and productive and there are many opportunities to find ways to meet the needs of individuals.
+It also means that, whilst there is a standard programme of GCSEs, we have a range of options to suit each individual student.

-Most students have the opportunity to qualify in ten subjects in Lower and Upper Senior (Year 10 and 11).
-Students follow IGCSE/GCSE courses in English Language, English Literature, Mathematics, Modern Foreign Languages (French, German, and Spanish), and a choice of one, two or three Sciences (Biology, Chemistry and Physics).
-In addition, options are chosen from Art, Classical Civilisation, Computer Science, Design and Technology, Drama, Geography, History, Latin, a second Modern Foreign Language (French, German or Spanish), Music, Physical Education and Religious Studies (Philosophy of Religion and Ethics).
-Non-examined PSHE, RE and Physical Education are all compulsory.
-Curriculum support and EAL support are also available as an option instead of a GCSE course.
+Most students have the opportunity to qualify in nine subjects in Lower and Upper Senior (Year 10 and 11).
+Students follow IGCSE/GCSE courses in English Language, English Literature, Mathematics, and a choice of one or two Sciences (Biology, Chemistry or Physics).
+In addition, options are chosen from Modern Foreign Languages, Humanities, and the Creative and Practical subjects.
+Non-examined PSHE and Physical Education are compulsory.